 Pass reset config and click the toggle to

 Most organizations will want to custom brand Casa.
 Follow our guide to learn more about custom branding Casa.

 Application logs are useful sources of information to diagnose anomalies and understand possible causes of errors if presented.
 Casa uses the Log4J2 logging framework for this.
 The severity level for logs can be modified at runtime and requires no restart.
 For more information about logging, check the FAQ entry.

 If a user is locked out for any reason (e.g. lost device, etc.), an admin can navigate to

-Reset to password authentication in the admin console to turn 2FA off for them.
+Reset users preference in the admin console to reset the user's preferred method to password.
 Type the username (or part of) in the text field and then press search.
 Once the user has been located, click the checkbox and click the

 Plugins are vehicles to augment the functionalities available by default in Gluu Casa.
 To learn more about plugins, visit the developer guide.

-In this section of the console, the current list of active plugins is shown.
+In this section of the console, the current list of active and dormant plugins is shown.
 Once an element in the list is selected, a summary of the relevant plugin's metadata is visualized.
 You can manage the state of plugins as well as remove them.

 Click on the "Add a plugin..." button to select a file in your local hard drive that you wish to onboard as a new plugin into your Gluu Casa installation.
 Account that plugin files must have a specific format and structure as explained here.